Cinill/Fix-Direct-Input-Joypads/README.md

 Use version up to v3.23 (I use v3.22) https://github.com/csutorasa/XOutput/issues/216

+If your PCSX2 is crashing:
+Unplug your Joipad, and turn off the SDL Input Source in the PCSX2 SDL settings, use xInput from  ‘XOutput’.

-If you have a twitchy right stick (relevant on my Bravis pu-2222 when low on charge)
+If you have a twitchy right stick (relevant on my Bravis pu-2222 when low on charge):

 1.unplug your Gamepad
 2.open regedit>HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Contro l\MediaProperties\PrivateProperties\Joystick\OEM\(your OEM gamepad)